 Synoptophore (Major Amblyoscope)

-1. What is the synoptophore (large amblyoscope)?
+1. What is a synoptophore (major amblyoscope)?

-Five categories of examination and training purposes
+Five classifications for examination and training purposes

 - Binocular vision function test: Evaluates the presence and degree of simultaneous perception, fusion, and stereopsis.

-- Fusional amplitude measurement: Quantifies the fusional amplitude.
+- Fusional range measurement: Quantifies fusional amplitude.

-Types of target slides
+Types of Target Slides

 | Slide type | Example of target | Main examination purpose |